mv805/four-in-a-row/README.md

 ## Acknowledgments

 I have been following the cirriculum from the amazing website, The Odin Project.
-After learning about testing frameworks and further solidifying my Javascript skills, I decided to create this game in lieu of the 'Battleship' game project due to personal preference for the Connecto Four clone.
+After learning about testing frameworks and further solidifying my Javascript skills, I decided to create this game in lieu of the 'Battleship' game project due to personal preference for the Connect Four clone.

 [The Odin Project](https://theodinproject.com)